Scaling Laws for Imitation Learning in Single-Agent Games: Discussion

 \section{Discussion}

-\paragraph{Extensions beyond single-agent games.} We have shown that in the imitation learning (and to some extend in the RL setting), scaling up model and data size provides predictable improvements, and a promising path to improving performance, as demonstrated in a variety of Atari games and in the full game of NetHack.
-While we do not extend our analysis beyond single-agent games in this paper, we believe these results could be suggestive of similar findings across many imitation learning domains, where oftentimes model and data sizes are not carefully picked.
+\paragraph{Beyond single-agent games.} We have shown that in the imitation learning setting (and to some extend in the RL setting), scaling up model and data size provides predictable improvements, as demonstrated in a variety of Atari games and in the full game of NetHack.
+While we do not extend our analysis beyond single-agent games in this paper, we believe there are several key takeaways to take from our work when performing BC on a new domain. \emph{First}, our results show that the same scaling laws show up across games with various properties (stochasticity, partial observability, pixel-based, etc.), suggesting they may show up for other domains as well. \emph{Second}, poor performance (relative to the expert) in a new domain might be explained at least in part by scale.
+This is powerful since one might be able to stick with BC as a method instead of turning to alternatives as long as one is careful about the model and data size. \emph{Third}, one has to be careful about partial observability.
+A gap in context length or information parity between the learner and the expert could potentially hurt BC performance.

 \paragraph{Leveraging human data.} In this work, we did not consider analyzing the scaling relationships when using human trajectories (e.g. from NLD-NAO~\citep{dungeons_and_data}) instead of those from AutoAscend (NLD-AA~\citep{dungeons_and_data}).
 This is because extra care must be taken to handle the lack of actions in the human dataset, requiring techniques such as BCO~\citep{torabi2018behavioral}.
 Investigating scaling laws here could be especially interesting since: (1) the human dataset is more diverse, containing trajectories from many different players with varying level of skill, and (2) it contains many examples of trajectories that ascend (i.e. win the game).
 (1) could shed perspective on the role of scaling when the data includes many different and potentially suboptimal demonstrations, similar to~\citet{beliaev2022imitation}.
 (2) could provide insight into the viability of methods such as Video PreTraining~\citep{baker2022video} since these rely heavily on being able to clone the expert data well.